AyoubLam1997/ayoublam1997.github.io/_posts/2024-05-05-Networking.md

 # Multiplayer networking: Sending/receiving data & API design

-Hello!
-My name is Ayoub.
-I’m a 2nd year BUAS game developer student & for a while I’ve had an interest with multiplayer networking.
+For a while, I’ve had an interest with multiplayer networking.
 Since that a big chunk of triple A games are online multiplayer games, it is in my that game developers should at least have an understanding how multiplayer games work.

 For my school project, I decided to create a multiplayer game where players send messages to each other, move around in a lobby & players can play various minigames, all to learn how to create a multiplayer environment.